Comparisons

 tsgo is a 1

 port of the TypeScript compiler from JavaScript to Go.
-It produces identical output to tsc — the same JavaScript, the same type checking, the same diagnostics.
-The difference is speed: Go's native compilation, goroutine-based parallelism, and efficient memory management make it significantly faster.
+It produces identical output to tsc — the same JavaScript, the same type checking, the same diagnostics — just significantly faster.

 tsgo is a compiler only.
 It compiles TypeScript to JavaScript and performs type checking.
 Nothing more.